elgheribikhira-star/ft_printf/README.md

 # This project has been created as part of the 42 curriculum by kel-gher

 ## Description
-This project, named 'ft_printf' is a reimplementation of the 'printf' function.
+This project, named `ft_printf`, is a reimplementation of the `printf` function.
 It is a variadic function that returns the number of characters printed and handles the following conversions :

-%c : prints a single character.
+- %c : prints a single character.

-%s : prints a string
+- %s : prints a string

-%d : prints a signed decimal integer
+- %d : prints a signed decimal integer

-%i : prints a signed decimal integer
+- %i : prints a signed decimal integer

-%u : prints an unsigned decimal number
+- %u : prints an unsigned decimal integer

-%p : prints a pointer address
+- %p : prints a pointer address

-%x : prints a hexadecimal number in lowercase
+- %x : prints a hexadecimal number in lowercase

-%X : prints a hexadecimal number in uppercase
+- %X : prints a hexadecimal number in uppercase

-%% : prints a percent sign
+- %% : prints a percent sign

 ## Instructions
 We have to use an archave name libftprintf.a in our makefile .
 In my makefile i use